Industrial 3D Printing for Production Parts

 Technology: Protolabs uses three different additive manufacturing processes: direct metal laser sintering (DMLS), selective laser sintering (SLS), and stereolithography (SL).
 By virtue of its ability to create fully dense metal parts on demand, DMLS is a tested and proven option for end-use applications, although SLS is often an excellent solution for low-volume plastic end-use components.
 SL has always been a prototype-centric process, although secondary coating technologies exist to add durability to SL’s resin-based parts.

 Material selection: The nearly two dozen 3D-printable resins and powders available at Protolabs address many of the mechanical and electrical requirements in parts today, and most are suitable for long-term use.
-From cobalt chrome to glass-filled nylon, a variety of end-use parts can be manufactured in cost-effective quantities, accurately enough to compete with machining and injection molding.
+From cobalt chrome to glass-filled nylon, a variety of end-use parts can be manufactured in cost-effective quantities, accurately enough to compete with machining and injection moulding.

 Design considerations: In many cases, there’s limited differences between a prototype part design and one destined for years of service.
 What’s important is that product designers and engineers recognize 3D printing’s potential for such use.
 The ability to create organic shapes and complex lattices opens doors otherwise closed to traditional manufacturing.

 Production quantities: Despite its many strengths, 3D printing is relegated to relatively smaller part quantities, limiting its use for most high-volume applications.
 Because of this, understanding what quantities are appropriate for end-use parts is an important step in any design project.
 Anything from a single replacement part for a vintage automobile to on-demand production runs of complex componentry may be practical, provided the part cannot be produced more cost-effectively via alternative manufacturing methods.